berryq460/berryq460..nojekyll/README.md

 ![](diversity%20in%20tech.png)

-I believe more people, specifically minorities, especially women of color, should have a seat at the table of shaping our virtual world, creating more accurate algorithms incorporating a more comprehensive range of world views and upbringings and utilize our right to rise above poverty to do meaningful, mentally challenging and purposeful work in technology.
+I believe more people, especially minority women, should have a seat at the table of shaping our virtual world, creating more accurate algorithms by incorporating a more comprehensive range of world views and excercise our right to rise above poverty to do meaningful, mentally challenging and purposeful work in technology.

 **I am intrigued by the positive impact computer programming can create in the world and I want to contribute to the movement that The Knowledge House is leading to empower high-need, high-potential candidates to one day be high-earning and highly-involved in the future success of the communities they come from.**